-Muscle twitching in your belly
+Muscle twitching in your belly (abdomen)

 Shortness of breath

-will need to keep regular appointments to ensure
+After a pacemaker insertion, you will need to keep regular appointments to ensure

-the pacemaker is working the way
+the pacemaker is working the way it should.

-should.
 The healthcare provider uses a special

 computer, called a programmer, to review the pacemaker's activity and adjust the settings

 when needed.
-A remote monitor may also be used to allow the pacemaker to be checked at your home via the internet
+A remote monitor may also be used to allow the pacemaker to be checked

-give you other instructions after the procedure, depending
+Your healthcare provider may give you other instructions after the procedure, depending

 Things to keep in mind